webhintio/hint/docs/contributor-guide/how to/common-rule-scenarios.md

 ## Interact with other services

-You can develop a rule that integrates with other services. `sonarwhal` integrates with a few like `ssllabs`.
+You can develop a rule that integrates with other services. `sonarwhal` integrates with a few such as `ssllabs`.

 Because these online tools usually take a few seconds to return the results the guidance is to start the analysis as soon as possible